“Intimate rustic-chic hotel in the heart of Trancoso, one of Brazil's hippest villages, with fabulous unspoilt beaches nearby”

 - Open all year

 - Beach Nearby

 - Off-street Parking

 - Restaurants Nearby

 - Guest Lounge

-Follow the winding woodland path past enticing hammocks strung up between trees and you find 8 themed rooms carefully built to preserve the natural setting.
+Follow the winding woodland path past enticing hammocks strung up between trees and you find a clutch of themed rooms carefully built to preserve the natural setting.
 Each presents a different world style depicted by their own fabrics, furnishings and artwork.
 Tribal has African-inspired art, animal prints and dark wood accents.
 By contrast Cottage feels more light and airy, with its minimalist décor in pale shades of cream and white and its limewashed woodwork.
 Goa is hippy dippy India, while Kyoto has a pared-down Japanese style.
 If you want something with more of a local feel, go for Trancoso with its colourful naïve murals of the village.